Eye, Robot: Learning to Look to Act with a BC-RL Perception-Action Loop: Approach

 We operationalize BC-RL in EyeGym using the synchronized demonstration and 360$^\circ$ video pairs detailed in Section~\ref{sec:real2sim}.
 One episode rollout consists of a video trajectory sampled from a demonstration; beginning with the eye gaze randomly initialized $\pm90^\circ$ and $\pm15^\circ$ from the neutral azimuth and elevation positions.
 At each step, the eye receives a reward comparing the predicted action chunk to the ground-truth action chunk.
 We use a reward based on the action chunk's forward-kinematics, which is better normalized than joint-space error.
 Specifically, we compute the end effector position over predicted and ground-truth trajectories, and assign reward to be the negative Fréchet distance between these splines (penalizing deviation).
 At the beginning of each demonstration, we pause time for 30 frames without BC supervision, to allow the eye to visually search before advancing time in the video.
 The BC agent is trained with a standard L1 loss between predicted and ground truth chunks.

-\textbf{Visual Search Rewards} Search is a critical step of vision for robot manipulation, especially for large workspaces.
-As an initial gaze policy study, we evaluate two search tasks with explicit visual rewards. \textit{(a) Scene Search} policies attempt to locate image patches that are visually similar to a given target patch.
-For this, we use DINO feature similarity between current and target views as a reward signal. \textit{(b) Object Search} policies are more fine-grained, and aims to locate specific objects within scenes.
-For Object Search, we primarily investigate a ``truncated distance reward''.
-This reward is zero if the target object is outside the camera's field of view (FOV) and increases linearly to 1 as the agent perfectly centers the target in its view.

-\textbf{Active Visual Pretraining (AVP)} Like other systems that incorporate behavior cloning, a key bottleneck of BC-RL is limited demonstration quantity.
-Pretraining offers one way to improve learning efficiency.
-Inspired by the importance of object search in large-workspace robot manipulation, we use visual object search reward as a pretext task for pretraining.
-We pretrain policies in EyeGym using static video frames sampled randomly from demonstrations.
-During pretraining, we condition on image feature embeddings of search objects to give networks the ability to learn about multiple objects; this input is replaced with zero tokens after pretraining.
+\textbf{Active Visual Pretraining (AVP)} Randomly initializing networks during BC-RL results in an ill-conditioned BC objective, as often times the target object is invisible given random eye movements.
+We thus use a visual object search reward as a pretraining task to initialize network weights and ease BC-RL convergence.
+We pretrain policies in EyeGym using randomly sampled static 360$^\circ$ video frames, allowing the eye to look around and rewarding it when the object is centered in view.
+During pretraining, we condition on CLIP embeddings of search targets to give networks the ability to learn about multiple objects; this input is replaced with zero tokens after pretraining.
+During the BC-RL phase, we initialize network weights of both the hand and eye with pretrained weights from AVP.